 - protect water resources in an area affected by drought

 As with ordinary drought permits you can only apply for a winter drought permit if there’s a serious water shortage or the threat of one due to an exceptional shortage of rain.

-You must prove that the threat to public water supplies is significantly greater than usual for the time of year (eg by proving there’s been a rainfall deficit or using modelling to project future supply).
-You must also explain what you’ll do to reduce any negative environmental effects (eg a decrease in water quality) of the winter drought permit.
+You must prove that the threat to public water supplies is significantly greater than usual for the time of year (for example, by proving there’s been a rainfall deficit or using modelling to project future supply).
+You must also explain what you’ll do to reduce any negative environmental effects (for example, a decrease in water quality) of the winter drought permit.

 Apply for a winter drought permit in the same way you’d apply for an ordinary drought permit.

 National Customer Contact Centre